Cosmian/cloudproof-big-data/README.md

 A search for "first=Douglas" will only retrieve the Douglas used as a first name

-#### Attributes Based Encryption
+### Encrypting the data with labels

- - Enc: encryption with an ABE public key and policy attributes determined from the content of the transaction.
+ - Enc: encryption with a CoverCrypt public key and policy attributes determined from the content of the record. (see below)
-Each transaction/line is considered unique and becomes a file in HDFS with name `Base58(SHA-256(content))`

  - Dec: decryption with an user private key of authorised records collected in a clear text file.
 The access policy of the key determines which records can be decrypted.

-## Policy
+### Policy

 Two non hierarchical axes: